 This grape salad recipe comes together so easily that it’ll be one of the first things you think of when you’re asked to bring a side dish or dessert to a BBQ, potluck, or friendly gathering.
 It’s a crowd favorite, and something people will enjoy over and over again!

 Plump, juicy grapes, coated in a sweet cheesecake dressing, topped with crunchy pecans and a sprinkling of brown sugar, then chilled until delightfully cold.
-It’s tart and sweet, juicy and crunchy, and chilled to perfection.
+It’s tart and sweet, juicy and crunchy, and chilled to perfection same with this raspberry pretzel salad.
 You might wonder if it’s overly sweet, but it’s not.
 The tartness from the cream cheese and sour cream, as well as the grapes, counterbalances the sweet sugars.
 The combination of flavors and textures makes its way into every bite.
 Ooh, it’s so good!

 Learning how to make grape salad with cream cheese may just be the easiest thing you do in the kitchen all year, but you will wonder why you waited this long to try it!